-Did you know that there are over 1000 different types of good and bad bacteria in the body living inside?
+Did you know that there are over 1000 different types bacteria in the body living inside?
 Bacteria have a bad reputation of causing disease but not all of them are bad, infact most of them do not cause any harm and are absolutely essential for life.

 It may be hard to believe but we actually harbour 100 trillion bacteria, most of which are found in the intestine.
 They are called Intestinal flora and weigh about 1.5-2 kg (as much as the liver).
 Scientists call them the “Forgotten Organ” because they influence our life, safeguard our health and shape our bodies.